What is Ocular Rosacea?

 Anyone can develop ocular rosacea, but it's most common after age 30 and typically seen between ages 40 and 59.

-Currently, there is no cure for ocular rosacea, but medications can help.
-It’s essential to seek medical attention for ocular rosacea symptoms as it can cause permanent vision loss.4
+No known cure for ocular rosacea exists, but treatment options exist.
+It’s crucial to seek medical attention for ocular rosacea symptoms as it can lead to permanent vision loss.4

 What are the Symptoms of Ocular Rosacea?